tomato42/openssl/README.md

 The main reason of the fork is to include ChaCha20, Poly1305 and experimental/insecure ciphers, and to add some extra features to s_client.
 It should compile 'as least as good' as the official OpenSSL_1_0_2-stable branch.

 * Added ChaCha20 and Poly1305 ciphers (backported from the upstream 1.0.2-aead branch)
+* Added SHA256 CAMELLIA ciphers (from the upstream master branch)
 * Enabled experimental features
 * Minor additions to s_client (-proxy)
 * Minor changes to Makefiles to simplify building using the mingw / mingw64 platform on Windows